apalbright/thelittledataset/content/post/econ-words.md

 - [Here](https://github.com/apalbright/metaplots-metadata) is my Github repo

 **Update (7/7/21):** *[Ben Davies](https://bldavies.com/) is developing an R package `nberwp` which contains data on NBER working papers + their authors.
 Read more about `nberwp` [here](https://bldavies.com/blog/introducing-nberwp/).
 Try it out if you're interested in using NBER WP data.
 Also see his related blog posts on ["Triadic closure at the NBER"](https://bldavies.com/blog/triadic-closure-nber/) and ["Female representation and collaboration at the NBER"](https://bldavies.com/blog/female-representation-collaboration-nber/).*

+[^1]: For information on how to extract metadata for a custom bundle of journal articles, check out this recent and developing [Twitter thread by Damon Jones](https://twitter.com/nomadj1s/status/1409629607955927046?s=20).

+[^2]: See Figure 4 and a few of the appendix tables too.

+[^3]: The relevant plot uses a Wes Anderson-inspired color palette, [which is color vision deficiency friendly.](https://twitter.com/moriah_taylor58/status/1395431021051629573?s=20)

+[^4]: With the CKS (2020) data, [it looks like over 50%](https://twitter.com/AllbriteAllday/status/1392534499477450752?s=20) of papers that use quasi-experimental methods use DD methods.

+[^5]: Check out [Text Mining with R](https://www.tidytextmining.com/ngrams.html) for materials on text mining.

+[^6]: Is this a thing across all social science disciplines?
+Sure, sure, I guess that's answerable with more data, but not the subject of this current investigation.

+[^7]: Relatedly, [Kleemans and Thornton (2021)](https://pubs.aeaweb.org/doi/pdfplus/10.1257/pandp.20211123) explain that "NBER membership as a share of full-time faculty is similar for men and women".
+Another closely related project is [Chari and Goldsmith-Pinkham (2018)](https://paulgp.github.io/papers/cgp_nbergender.pdf); they document representation of female economists at NBER SI 2001-2018.